y-mx-b/swim/README.md

 ## Documentation

-Documentation is to be generated with `doxygen`.
+Documentation is generated with `doxygen`.

 ```sh
 doxygen
 ```

+To browse the documentation locally, open the file `html/index.html` in your preferred browser.

 ## TODO